25thSaam/profile-tracking-website/README.md

 Although modern-day systems are not as extreme as the scenario presented in this project, issues such as data collection, surveillance, and privacy violations already exist.
 This project exaggerates these concerns to highlight a potential dystopian future shaped by unchecked information systems.

----

 ## Key Features

 - **Profile Search & Filtering System**
-  - Users can search and filter simulated profile cards
+  - Users can search and filter profile cards

 - **Dynamic Profile Pages**
-  - Each profile redirects to a unique page using URL parameters
+  - Some profiles (first 4) redirects to a unique page using URL parameters
-  - Displays fictional data such as:
+  - Displays fake data such as:
     - Location
     - Financial status
     - Social information